bobllor/macdeploy/README.md

 The macOS devices must be connected to the same network as the server.
 The server must also be reachable, for example via `ping`.

-The `curl` command uses the `--insecure` option to bypass the verify check (also similar with the Go code).
+The `curl` command uses the `--insecure` option to bypass the verify check (used in the Go code too).
 Although this is not recommended, it is used in this case due to the nature of macOS deployment, in other words the devices that accesses the file server are fully wiped prior to deployment.

 The command below is an example one liner.
 It installs all packages and creates a standard user.
 Replace `<YOUR_DOMAIN>` with your domain (by default the server's private IP).